 Theology is connected to all areas of learning and social understanding.
 This fact used to be widely received, but now not so much.
 Theology used to be called “the queen of the sciences.”
-At Theology Delish we aim to renew or speak about connections theology has to many aspects of special interest.
+At Theology Delish we aim to contribute to the renewal of that long conversation and to speak about current connections theology has to many aspects of special interest.

 - Political theory